GuyHeylens/ktor-countries-v1/README.md

 # Server side development with ktor and kotlin

-This is repo I use in my kotlin talk about ktor for the Belgian Kotlin User Group.
+This is the repo I use in my kotlin talk about ktor for the Belgian Kotlin User Group.

 It is a simple web api with room for improvement.
 Feel free to use this as a guide in your own kotlin talk(s) about ktor.